axibase/atsd/tutorials/getting-started-export.md

 ![](./resources/data_export.png)

-To export statistics instead of raw values, expand the **Aggregate** section and select one or multiple statistical functions from the **Statistics** drop-down list.
+To export statistics instead of raw values, expand the **Aggregate** section and select one or multiple statistical functions from **Statistics**.
 Set the aggregation period to `1 Day`.

 ![](./resources/data-export-aggregate.png)